eswan18/ethanswan.com/_posts/2021-04-11-apt-hunting-python.md

 It's also a solution to some of my frustrations with the Zillow website.

 And if you came here looking for a technical article about Python, I promise you've found it at last.
+I'm not going to explain every aspect of the scraper I built; it's a lot of code and makes use of some intermediate-level features of Python itself, like type hints and packaging.
+But I'll walk through some of the interesting bits and try to keep the discussion at a level such that newcomers to web scraping should leave with a better understanding of how it works and how to get started.
+The only expected knowledge for the reader, from here on out, is basic Python.

+And if you want to peruse the code yourself, you can find it [here](https://github.com/eswan18/zillow_scraper).

+#### The Basics of "Scraping"

 Using the [requests](http://docs.python-requests.org) library, it's not hard to interact with the Zillow website (or most other sites) from Python.
 The simplest way to do this is to send a "Get" request to `www.zillow.com` and save the content of its response.